 cumulative effect of significant limitations

-How to apply: Visit the CRA’s Disability Tax Credit webpage for more information about qualifying and applying.
-Qualifying for the DTC will require that you and your medical practitioner complete a T2201 form indicating the severity of your restrictions and their impact.
+How to apply: Qualifying for the DTC will require that you and your medical practitioner complete a T2201 form indicating the severity of your restrictions and their impact.
 A DTC application needs to be approved by the Canadian Revenue Agency before you can claim the credit.

 Canadian Caregiver Credit (CCC)

-Eligibility criteria: This credit helps caregivers with the expenses involved in taking care of their spouse, common-law partner or dependant who has an impairment in physical or mental functions.
+Eligibility criteria: This credit helps caregivers with the expenses involved in taking care of their spouse, common-law partner or dependant who has a physical or mental impairment.
 The amount a person is able to claim will depend on their relationship to the person for whom they are claiming the credit, their circumstances, the person’s income and whether other credits are being claimed for that person.

 How to claim: For more information on the amount you can claim and how to fill out your tax return accordingly, visit the CRA’s Canadian Caregiver Credit webpage.
 You may also be asked to submit a signed statement from a medical practitioner.